YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 When is waiting better than operating?

-Waiting is better when the autoimmune disease is active, when the diagnosis is unclear, when the scalp is inflamed, when the medication plan is changing, or when expectations are too high for what surgery can honestly deliver.
+Waiting is better when the autoimmune disease is active, when the diagnosis is unclear, when the scalp is inflamed, when the medication plan is changing, or when expectations are too high for what surgery can directly deliver.

 Waiting is also better when the patient is hoping the transplant will hide an untreated medical problem.
 Surgery can move hair.
 It cannot switch off immune inflammation, stop progressive disease, or guarantee that a scarred recipient area will behave like normal skin.